 MARKETING RESEARCH MAJORS

-Master of Marketing Research Student Association (MMRSA)- Provides graduate students in the Master of Marketing Research Program the opportunity to participate in the organizing, planning, and directing of an organization dedicated to the promotion and advancement of the art and science of marketing research.
+The Master of Marketing Research Student Association (MMRSA) provides graduate students in the Master of Marketing Research Program the opportunity to participate in the organizing, planning, and directing of an organization dedicated to the promotion and advancement of the art and science of marketing research.
 The MMRSA strives to improve MMR students marketability in today's competitive job market via guest speakers and specialized workshops on emerging topics and trends in the marketing research industry.
 Additionally, the MMRSA provides an informal venue for MMR students to interact socially.